orey/stuff/config/CUDA/README.md

 6. Then I installed `cuda-9-1`.
 The installation is quite long because it is downloading a lot of packages.

 7. I then installed `cuda-core-9-1`.

+## Manual

+See also the pdf manual attached, I found it after the install!